bnewbold/novena-guide/quickstart-board.rst

  - Disable graphical logins

 Following all the prompts, the system should get configured and you will be able to login as the user you created.
-Horray!
+Blessed be!

 The next step will be to get networking up and running so you can upgrade and/or install new software.

 .. note::
-   You need a wired connection to install required tools before you can use the wireless interfaces.
+   You need a wired connection to install required utilities before you can configure the wireless interfaces.

 **Configure Ethernet Networking**